You bought your girlfriend a potted cactus for her office. You're explaining why you thought it was a good idea for a gift.

 The files in this folder all need to be reviewed.

-Sentences like these which use "be (done)" are called "passive" sentences.
+Language teachers call sentences which use "be (done)" like this "passive" sentences.

 When you give a plant water, it's called "watering" the plant.